-Trees and shrubs for replanting will be chosen based on the conditions of the area where planting will occur (e.g., upland, riparian, pH) and will be chosen from the species recommended by the USFS (see Attachment H-4).
+Trees and shrubs for replanting will be chosen based on the conditions of the area where planting will occur (e.g., upland, riparian, pH) and will be chosen from the species recommended by the FS (see Attachment H-4).
+Site planting plans can be found in Attachment H-5.